jim3/Network-Packet-Analyzer/README.md

 `http://localhost:3000/` and upload your json file, the server will respond with ip and mac address details along with tcp/udp port numbers.
 Edit the functions in `packetAnalyzer.js` to get your own customize output.

-Vist `http://localhost:3000/api/packetdata` for the results of the last file uploaded
+Vist `http://localhost:3000/api/packetdata` for the results of the last file uploaded in HTML tabl format

 ## Technology Used